Be COVID Ready – Have Touchless Restrooms – Including User Feedback

 Whatever happens in this space, it is safe to say that people are becoming more concerned when it comes to using public touchscreens, wherever in a business they encounter them.
 This means businesses will also have to learn to adapt to this new public aversion to using them.

 With COVID – the importance is even greater.
 As business start to reopen there is an emphasis on restroom management.
-As reported recently in CNN, restroom safety is the number one concern – a roadblock that has to be cleared before normal business returns.
+As reported recently in CNN, restroom safety is the number one concern – a roadblock before normal business returns.

 Bathroom safety was our customers number one concern for re-opening – Autorama movie theaters

 This Includes the Restroom – 5 Recommendations from Bradley Corp.

 Public restroom hygiene has always been a cause for concern.
 Moreover, the great majority of Americans have plenty of bad experiences in germ-filled smelly and unsightly public restrooms.
 With a more hygiene aware population, one area that will see some changes, is in the restroom.
 Restrooms are commonly associated with being dirty places, and people are going to want to take extra precautions when using public restrooms to prevent contact with germs.
 Here are the five recommendations from Bradley that will make people feel more comfortable when they are using public restrooms.